 - How to apply

-Study for our specialist MSc Accounting course and boost your career prospects by developing an advanced knowledge of accounting theory and practice, and prepare for a leading role in the accountancy profession.
+- Boost your career prospects by developing an advanced knowledge of accounting theory and practice

 Further information for EU students can be found on our dedicated EU page.